webhintio/hint/packages/hint-compat-api/docs/compat-api-html-next.md

 <div></div>
 ```

-The [global attribute][global-attr] `class` has been added for all versions of all browsers except Firefox and Firefox Android.
-Targeted browsers that are not
+The [global attribute][global-attr] `class` has been added for all versions of
+all browsers except Firefox and Firefox for Android.
+Targeted browsers that are
-Firefox will pass the hint regardless of their version.
+not Firefox will pass the hint regardless of their version.

 ```html
 <div class="container"></div>